Boot a virtual machine from ISO image file

 1. Download ISO image file and save it at the location accessible to your host.

-Tips: For best performance, place this image on the host computer's hard drive.
+Tips: For best performance, placing this image on the host computer's hard drive.
 However, to make the ISO image accessible to multiple users, you can also place the ISO image on a network share drive (Windows) or exported filesystem (Linux).
 If your OS install spans multiple discs, you need to use an ISO image of each disc and place them all of them in a location accessible to the host.

 2. Open VMware Workstation, click File >> New Virtual Machine.